 In addition to these benefits associated with energy supply, distributed generation may provide network benefits, particularly if it reduces peak demand in a predictable way.
-Following the publication of the Commission's discussion paper into the network value of distributed generation in June 2016, this draft report presents the Commission's initial findings into the network value of distributed generation.
+Following the publication of the Commission's discussion paper into the network value of distributed generation in June 2016, and our draft report in October 2016, this final report presents the Commission's findings into the network value of distributed generation.